giacomelli/giacomelli.github.io/_posts/2017-06-13-function-optimization-with-geneticsharp.md

 The fitness function is where the genetic algoritm will evaluate and give a value (fitness) to each chromosome generated inside it.
 A good fitness function can guide your GA to a fast and optimum solution.

 In GeneticSharp we represent a fitness function through the [IFitness](https://github.com/giacomelli/GeneticSharp/blob/master/src/GeneticSharp.Domain/Fitnesses/IFitness.cs) interface.
 Almost always you wil have to code a class that implement this interface, but for our tutorial we can use the simple and lower friction class [FuncFitness](https://github.com/giacomelli/GeneticSharp/blob/master/src/GeneticSharp.Domain/Fitnesses/FuncFitness.cs).
-This class allow we build our fitness evalution as its constructor argument.
+This class allow us to build our fitness evalution as its constructor argument.

 ```csharp
 var fitness = new FuncFitness((c) =>